GLOBBIMUS/recipe-finder/README.md

 The app will be running at [http://localhost:3000](http://localhost:3000)

 ## Technology Stack
-Recipe-Finder is built using [React.js](https://reactjs.org/) library and open APIs: [TheMealDB](https://www.themealdb.com) and
+Recipe-Finder is built using [React.js](https://reactjs.org/) library and open APIs such as [TheMealDB](https://www.themealdb.com) and
 [TheCocktailDB](https://www.thecocktaildb.com).
-[Redux.js](https://redux.js.org/) allowed me to simplify the app's structure and to persist the app's state.
+[Redux.js](https://redux.js.org/) allowed me to simplify the structure and logic of this app by centralizing its state.
 To combine the React.js and Redux.js [react-redux](https://www.npmjs.com/package/react-redux) was used.

 **Styling:**